Mount View Lodges

-The lodges are one or two bedroom, split level with open plan living.
+There is both a 1 bedroom lodge and a 2 bedroom lodge, both with split level and open plan living.
 They float above the sloping landscape, positioned to take full advantage of the view and sun and to offer complete privacy for our guests.

 Living/dining/kitchen spaces with panoramic views and polished concrete floors open to a timber deck with BBQ and deck chairs.
 Luxurious living complete with wood fired heater, library, flat screen TV, DVDs and CDs.